Bubblemelon/memory_allocation_c/README.md

-# memory_allocation_c
+#Memory Allocation in C
-C functions for memory allocation similar to the default contructor, copy constructor and the destructor in C++.
+C functions for memory allocation similar to the default constructor, copy constructor and the destructor in C++.

+## Note
+Uses malloc, strdup, pointer casting and function pointers.

+product.c file has more notes on usage.